stefan-hoeck/idris2-rhone-js/src/Examples/Performance.md

 with an input of zero, we must make sure the disabling part is only invoked on non-zero input.
-`isNot 0` has type `MSF MB Nat (Event Nat)`, this is what we call an *event stream*, a streaming function, which only holds a value on certain occasions.
+`isNot 0` has type `MSF MB Nat (Event Nat)`, this is what we call an *event stream*, a stream function, which only holds a value on certain occasions.
 The signal functions that follow after can only be evaluated if an input value is available, so this makes sure that they are not being